 The Cambridge Animal Alphabet series celebrates Cambridge's connections with animals through literature, art, science and society.
-Here, G is for Greyhound – as heraldic symbols of the Tudors' right to rule, and as part of important research into treatments for osteosarcoma in dogs and humans.
+Here, Z is for Zebrafish as we talk to eminent immunologist Professor Lalita Ramakrishnan about her research into new ways of treating tuberculosis.

 The Jewish scholar Solomon Schechter is best remembered for his work on the Cairo Geniza.
 A conference this Sunday will explore the wider impact of a man with an unquenchable thirst for learning.